-Betty Schwieterman works to change systems to be responsive to people with disabilities.
+Betty Schwieterman (she/her) works to change systems to be responsive to people with disabilities.
 In 2017, Betty began her new position as the head of the Office of Developmental Disabilities Ombuds, a program of Disability Rights Washington.
 She leads the statewide DD Ombuds program to promote the well-being of people with developmental disabilities through rights education, monitoring services and facilities, identifying concerns and complaints, complaint resolution at the lowest level possible and making recommendations to the service system and legislature for improvements.

 Betty worked as a speech therapist in rural Missouri schools after receiving a Bachelor of Science in Communication Disorders from Missouri State University in 1977.
-She moved to Seattle and in 1982 began work as an advocate for the agency now known as Disability Rights Washington.
-She served as Chair and Past Chair of the Mental Health Parity Coalition during a successful nine year effort to end discrimination in insurance coverage for people with mental illness.
-She Co-Chaired the Washington State Traumatic Brain injury Council, served on the Developmental Disabilities Council, Adult Abuse Workgroup and numerous other system change coalitions.
+She moved to Seattle, and in 1982, began work as an advocate for the agency now known as Disability Rights Washington.
+She served as Chair and Past Chair of the Mental Health Parity Coalition during a successful nine-year effort to end discrimination in insurance coverage for people with mental illness.
+She co-chaired the Washington State Traumatic Brain injury Council, served on the Developmental Disabilities Council, Adult Abuse Workgroup, and numerous other system change coalitions.

-Lisa Robbe is a passionate advocate for people with developmental disabilities.
+Lisa Robbe (she/her) is a passionate advocate for people with developmental disabilities.
 Her career in advocacy began in 1991.
-Over the next two decades, she served as the founder and director of two private Medicaid provider agencies in Idaho, held leadership positions with provider organizations and worked to enhance training for direct care staff.
-Lisa also served on Idaho’s Council on Developmental Disabilities, as a board member for Idaho’s Parent Training Institute, and as a Positive Behavior Supports trainer for hundreds of direct care staff for the State of Idaho.
+Over the next two decades, she served as the founder and director of two private Medicaid provider agencies in Idaho, held leadership positions with provider organizations, and worked to enhance training for direct care staff.
+Lisa also served on Idaho’s Council on Developmental Disabilities, as a board member for Idaho’s Parent Training Institute, and as a Positive Behavior Supports trainer for hundreds of direct care staff for the state of Idaho.

 In 2012, Idaho made drastic cuts to Medicaid that ended many services for people with developmental disabilities.
 Lisa spent time advocating at the legislature and helping people and their families access due process hearings, but nearly all of the proposed cuts went through.
 This experience motivated her to obtain her law degree and gain additional advocacy skills.

-Noah Seidel joined Disability Rights Washington in 2017 as the Region 3 Developmental Disabilities Ombuds.
+Noah Seidel (he/him) joined Disability Rights Washington in 2017 as the Region 3 Developmental Disabilities Ombuds.
 Noah is a disabled advocate who works to support people with disabilities to live a full life and engage in social change.
-Noah graduated from the University of Washington where he received a degree while majoring in Disability Studies, Political Science, and Comparative History of Ideas.
+Noah graduated from the University of Washington where he received a degree, majoring in Disability Studies, Political Science, and Comparative History of Ideas.
 He has worked in many ways to support people with disabilities and promote disability equality.

-While attending college Noah was active in DASA (Disability Advocacy Student Alliance) where he worked with fellow students to make the University of Washington more accessible for people with disabilities and help host disability pride events on campus.
+While attending college, Noah was active in DASA (Disability Advocacy Student Alliance) where he worked with fellow students to make the University of Washington more accessible for people with disabilities and help host disability pride events on campus.

 Noah worked at the DO-IT Program at the University of Washington.
-Where he focused on helping high school students prepare for careers or higher education and for college students to find work opportunities, especially in the STEM fields.
-While with DO-IT Noah was able to mentor a wide range of students with disabilities to help them make decisions for their life.
+Where he focused on helping high school students prepare for careers or higher education and for college students to find work opportunities, especially in STEM fields.
+While with DO-IT, Noah was able to mentor a wide range of students with disabilities to help them make decisions for their life.
 Following college, Noah worked at North Seattle College in the Disability Services office.
-While there he helped students receive accommodations and made sure their disability-related needs were being met.
+While there, he helped students receive accommodations and made sure their disability-related needs were being met.

-Tim McCue is an advocate who experiences developmental disability and is passionate about changing the system so that disabled individuals can follow their dreams.
+Tim McCue (he/him) is an advocate who experiences developmental disability and is passionate about changing the system so that disabled individuals can follow their dreams.
 He has practiced self advocacy in Tacoma from a young age, being placed in special education from the time he started school.
 In high-school, he took advanced classes in plant biology, became a teacher’s aid, and was elected the treasurer of the school’s FFA (Future Farmers of America).
 After that, he was enrolled in the Community Based Transition Program, and he worked for two years at a local greenhouse.
 During that same time, he worked alongside Self Advocates of Washington as an intern.

 Once he graduated the transition program, he was hired on fully at SAW as a program manager.
 In the interim, he volunteered his time to multiple disability rights efforts, such as Allies, Sail, Advocacy Days, and the push for Person Centered Planning.
 Finally, in 2017, he was chosen as the Self Advocacy Educator for the new DD Ombuds program, where he works today.